 Welcome

+MolGenie’s core business is the development of novel small‑molecule drug candidates by using and developing proprietary machine‑learning technologies for drug discovery and data analytics, combined with consulting services in life sciences and information technologies.
+Thus, through new and proprietary AI based methods we are extracting relevant structure activity from text and images of patents, databases and scientific publications.
 In particular, we are unlocking new chemistry spaces for drug discovery by selecting entirely new scaffolds with so far unknown tricyclic ring systems that are connected to and can be generated by established chemical reaction transforms.
 Using these rules and based on smart data extraction of proprietary structure-property-relationship datasets and 3D protein structures we design and synthesize molecules that realize desired functions, providing the foundation for a broad intellectual property estate.

 Our compound design process includes 3 principal design stages: